janrinze/ulx3s_demos/README.md

 First upload: simplesoc.bit

 ## Simple 16 bit RISC SoC.
 Loosely based on the Acorn Atom.
 The SoC is a 16 bit RISC with 16 registers.
-Each register is 16 bit wide.
+Each register is 16 bit wide.\
 To demonstrate the SoC a simple BASIC version was written in C++ and also a 3D demo.

 ### Requirements:

- ULX3S - 85k.
+ ULX3S - 85k.\
+ USB OTG cable\
- USB OTG cable and PS/2 supporting USB keyboard
+ PS/2 supporting USB keyboard\
+ HDMI cable and monitor\
+ OR: HDMI cable and HDMI2USB adapter (as used in the screenshots below.)\

  OTG cable connected to us2.